Devon Holiday July 2003 - page 3

 amusing hours watching people trying to cross from Bigbury before the

 tide came in.
-It's just about passable still.
+Above, it's just about passable still.

 |